jjfcode/Bills_tracker/Future_Update.md

 - Category selection is part of bill creation and editing
 - Existing bills are auto-migrated to include a category (default: "other")
 - All bill views, sorting, and exports now support categories
 - See README for usage details

+## Payment Methods Feature (v3.5)

+- Bills can now be assigned a payment method (auto-pay, manual, credit card, bank transfer, etc.)
+- New menu: "Payment Methods" for viewing, sorting, searching, and statistics by payment method
+- Payment method selection is part of bill creation and editing
+- Existing bills are auto-migrated to include a payment method (default: "manual")
+- All bill views, sorting, and exports now support payment methods
+- 12 payment methods supported: auto-pay, manual, credit card, bank transfer, check, cash, PayPal, Venmo, Zelle, Apple Pay, Google Pay, other
+- See README for usage details